Updated April 16, 2023

-Welcome to the The Bayside Community Garden!
+Welcome to The Bayside Community Garden!

-The goal of the garden policies is to ensure the BCG enhances the Bayside neighborhood and provides a well-managed and inviting green space for all who use and visit it.
+The goal of these policies is to ensure the Bayside Community Garden (BCG) enhances the livability and equality of the Bayside neighborhood and provides a well-managed and inviting green space for all who use and visit it for years to come.

 June 1 – Plots must be cleared and initial planting completed.

 June 15 – Planting for first crops must be complete.